Telepay/PHP-SDK/README.md

 The API control panel are in [https://cp.telepay.net](https://cp.telepay.net)

-It provides interaction with many online payment providers like Ukash, PaysafeCard, Bank Card, Online Wallets, etc. with a secure authentication and authorization mechanism.
+It provides interaction with many online payment providers like PaysafeCard, Bank Card, Online Wallets, etc. with a secure authentication and authorization mechanism.

 ## The currently implemented services are: